Ramprakash852/Abacus-Hackathon/README.md

 - `data/gold/anomalies.parquet` - Same in Parquet format
 - `data/gold/claims_clean.parquet` - Clean claims passing all DQ rules
 - `data/fhir/` - FHIR R4 JSON resources (if `--export-fhir` flag used)

+---

+## Live Deployments

+### About the Deployment

+The dashboard, API, and FHIR viewer are deployed using cloud hosting platforms (Streamlit Cloud, Render).
+This deployment demonstrates production-readiness through modular architecture, separate serving layers, and pre-generated data outputs.
+The pipeline is not executed in the cloud; instead, Gold-layer outputs and FHIR files are pre-generated locally and included in the repository for demo purposes.

 ## License